 AEO vs GEO vs SEO vs AIO: The 2026 Acronym Guide

-Google's share of search dropped from 89% to 77% in Q4 2025 — yet total search usage (Google plus AI prompts) grew 28% worldwide.
+Google's share of search dropped from 89% in 2023 to 71% in Q4 2025 — yet total search usage (Google plus AI prompts) grew 26% worldwide.
 The pie got bigger; Google just has a smaller slice.
 That shift is why every agency is suddenly selling AEO, GEO, AIO, and SEO as if they were four different things.
 Most of them aren't.
 Here's what each acronym actually means, where they overlap, and which to optimize for.

 That shift created a marketing problem for SEO agencies.
-If buyers are spending 25 percent of their search time inside an LLM, "ranking on Google" no longer covers the full surface area.
-So agencies invented (or adopted) new acronyms to signal they understood the new landscape: AEO, GEO, AIO.
+If a fifth of search-related traffic now runs through an LLM, "ranking on Google" no longer covers the full surface area.
+So agencies invented (or adopted) new acronyms to signal they understood the new landscape: AEO, GEO (generative engine optimisation), AIO.
 Most of these are the same craft under different labels.

 Below: what each term actually means, where the methodology overlaps, and the one decision that matters more than the labels.

-Definitions cross-checked against Microsoft's AI search guide, Princeton's GEO paper (originating the term in 2023), and Google's own AI Overviews documentation.
+Definitions cross-checked against Princeton's GEO paper (Aggarwal et al., November 2023, which coined the term), Microsoft's own AI-search guidance for Copilot, and Google's AI Overviews documentation.

 More importantly, AI search engines crawl the same indexed web that traditional SEO targets.
 A page with strong technical SEO, clear entity coverage, and structured data has a higher probability of being cited by AI engines.
 Abandoning SEO to chase AEO is throwing away the foundation the citations are built on.

-The correct framing: SEO and AEO are not alternatives.
+The correct framing: SEO and AEO answer different questions.
 SEO determines whether your content can be found.
 AEO determines whether it gets cited.
 You need both.

 AEO covers everything about getting cited by AI assistants.
 The methodology spans structured data, FAQ schema, entity coverage, and citation-worthy formatting (comparison tables, original statistics, listicles).
 Most of what people call "GEO" or "AIO" fits inside AEO.

-The counterintuitive part of AEO: 85 percent of AI mentions come from off-site sources, per industry analyst Matt Hammel.
-Your website accounts for roughly 15 percent of what an AI model says about you.
+The counterintuitive part of AEO: 85 percent of AI mentions come from off-site sources.
+AirOps' October 2025 study of offsite signals found 85 percent of brand mentions came from external domains and only 13.2 percent from the brand's own domain.
 The rest comes from Reddit threads, YouTube videos, affiliate content, help centers, and third-party mentions.
 Treating AEO as a website-only optimization is the most common reason audits fail to move citation share.

-And one further trap, well documented by Cem Ozcelik: crawls do not equal citations.
+And one further trap: crawls do not equal citations.
 GPTBot can crawl a site thousands of times without ChatGPT ever mentioning the brand.
 Upstream visibility (bot activity in logs) has no guaranteed relationship to downstream citations in AI responses.
 Measure what AI says about you, not how often it visits.

-GEO ("Generative Engine Optimization") was coined by Princeton researchers in a 2023 academic paper.
+GEO ("Generative Engine Optimization") was coined in a November 2023 academic paper by Aggarwal, Murahari, Rajpurohit, Kalyan, Narasimhan and Deshpande, then at Princeton and collaborating institutions.
 The SEO industry adopted "AEO" around the same time.
 The methodology overlaps approximately 90 percent.
-Microsoft's official AI search guide, summarized by Daniel Foley Carter, frames the distinction this way:
+The working distinction we use:

 • AEO = making content findable by AI agents.